learningd3/learningd3.github.io/_posts/2016-12-08-using-es6-with-d3.md

 layout: post
 title:  "Using ES6 with D3.js"
 date:   2016-12-8
+header-img: "es6-d3.jpg"
+image: {{site.baseurl}}/assets/img/posts/es6-d3.jpg
+description: "ES6 is an important update to Javascript, and it has some great features that you can start using with your D3.js visualizations."
 ---

 ES6 is an important update to Javascript, and it has some great features that you can start using with your D3.js visualizations.